kriegsreich/kriegsreich/Readme.md

 ### ⚡ About Me

-- 🎥 Editor focused on visual storytelling
+- 🎥 Editor focused on editing
 - 🧠 Learning and improving every project
 - 🚀 Building my presence on YouTube
 - ⚙️ Passionate about clean edits & creative flow